 Wise and Otherwise is a book written by Sudha Murty.
 Sudha Murty is a social worker, author, a humanitarian and is involved with many charities.
 She is also the chairperson of Infosys.
-Wise and Otherwise is a compilation of 51 short stories which are the author’s real life experiences, gathered while travelling across the country.
+Wise and Otherwise is a compilation of 51 short stories which are the author’s real-life experiences, gathered while traveling across the country.

-None of her stories are pieces of fiction and are inspired from real life stories, which arose from personal encounters and thus most of the stories are set in a village background.
+None of her stories are pieces of fiction and are inspired by real-life stories, which arose from personal encounters and thus most of the stories are set in a village background.
 Some stories leave a huge impact on you while some are to be read and forgotten.

 One of the main stories in this book revolves around a young man who leaves (read: dumps) his father in an old-age home after declaring him to be a homeless stranger.
 Another story is about how a tribal chief in the Sahyadri hills teaches the author that there is humility in receiving too.
 Another story is about a sick woman remembers to thank her benefactor even from her deathbed.
 These are some of the main and ones which are very interesting.
-Of course there are many more which are very inspiring but these stories are the particular ones which comes to my mind when I hear something about this book.
-Most of the stories emphasizes the importance of moral values and about people’s behaviour in different circumstances.
+Of course, there are many more which are inspiring but these stories are the particular ones which come to my mind when I hear something about this book.
+Most of the stories emphasize the importance of moral values and about people’s behavior in different circumstances.
 The language of the book is lucid yet striking!